katunopolis/vibe-faveo/project-structure.md

   - DB_HOST, DB_DATABASE, DB_USERNAME, DB_PASSWORD (for database connection)
   - APP_URL (for application URL)
   - PORT (automatically provided by Railway)
-- The health check path should be set to `/public/health.php` in Railway
+- The health check path is set to `/public/health.php` in railway.toml
+- The start command is set to `/usr/local/bin/bootstrap.sh` to ensure proper initialization
-- The bootstrap script will automatically configure Apache to use the correct port
+- The bootstrap script automatically configures Apache to use the correct port
 - If you encounter persistent issues, check Railway logs for specific error messages

 ## Testing